SABL-Projects-Online/SABL-Projects-Online.github.io/README.md

 * Matlab Toolboxes: Statistics, Parallel Computing
 * Nvidia CUDA capable GPU (multiple GPUs are supported)

-1. For the SABL project you want to use, download the .zip archive, and extract the directory contained inside it.
+1. Choose a SABL-Project - download the .zip archive, and extract the directory contained inside it.
 1. Switch to the directory that was just extracted and start Matlab
 1. Execute: _run.m_